Blog SEO (Search Engine Optimization) is more important than ever when it comes to getting your blog posts noticed on search engines like Google.

-For example, in one of my most popular guides, 12 Ways How to Make Money Blogging and Earn $232,762 (on the Side) in 2019, I wanted to rank for the long-tail keyword, “how to make money blogging.”
+For example, in one of my most popular guides, How to Make Money Blogging (on the Side), I wanted to rank for the long-tail keyword, “how to make money blogging.”

 To better optimize the article for blog SEO friendliness during the writing process, I made sure to incorporate the main keyword phrase in my URL slug.

 I took out unnecessary words like “how” and “to” from my keyword.